 Exponential families of densities play a key role in Bayesian analysis and many practical Bayesian methods.
-In particular, likelihoods that are exponential families yield natural conjugate prior families, which provide analytical and computational advantages in both MCMC and variational inference algorithms.
-Exponential families are also particularly relevant in the context of large datasets: in a precise sense, they are the only families of densities which admit a finite-dimensional sufficient statistic.
+In particular, likelihoods that are exponential families yield natural conjugate prior families, which can provide analytical and computational advantages in both MCMC and variational inference algorithms.
+These ideas are useful not only to perform exact inference in some restricted settings, but also to build approximate inference algorithms for more general models.
+Exponential families are also particularly relevant in the context of large datasets: in a precise sense, among all families of densities in which the support does not depend on the parameter, exponential families are the only families that admit a finite-dimensional sufficient statistic.
 Thus only exponential families allow arbitrarily large amounts of data to be summarized with a fixed-size description.

 In this section we give basic definitions, notation, and results concerning exponential families.
-For perspectives from convex analysis see Wainwright and Jordan [2008], and for perspectives from differential geometry see Amari and Nagaoka [2007].
+For additional perspectives from convex analysis see Wainwright and Jordan [2008], and for perspectives from differential geometry see Amari and Nagaoka [2007].